Introduction to Hill Country occupancy tax

 | Tourism district | 2% | $1,864 |

 The calculator also does not automatically subtract exemptions, refunds, or marketplace-collected amounts.
-If a stay qualifies for an exemption, such as a sufficiently long continuous occupancy period under applicable rules, you should remove that revenue before using the tool or model it separately.
-The same caution applies to refunds, chargebacks, and optional add-ons that may not be taxable in the same way as room charges.
-In addition, if Airbnb, Vrbo, or another marketplace collects part of the tax for you, the tool’s total still reflects the full tax generated by the stay.
+If a stay qualifies for an exemption, such as a sufficiently long continuous occupancy period under applicable rules, remove that revenue before using the tool or model it separately.
+The same caution applies to refunds, chargebacks, and optional add-ons that may not be taxed the same way as room charges.
+In addition, if Airbnb, Vrbo, or another marketplace collects part of the tax for you, the total still reflects the full tax generated by the stay.
 You may need to back out the already remitted portion when preparing an actual filing.

 Another limitation is timing.
 The calculator estimates taxes from revenue totals; it does not determine filing deadlines, registration requirements, permit status, recordkeeping rules, or whether your city expects monthly, quarterly, or annual returns.
 It is a planning calculator, not a compliance filing service.
 Always verify current requirements with the Texas Comptroller and the relevant city, county, or district authority.
-That said, the calculator remains valuable because it turns scattered booking assumptions into a clear estimate of gross revenue, total taxes, fee drag, and escrow needs.
+Even so, the calculator remains valuable because it turns scattered booking assumptions into a clear estimate of gross revenue, total taxes, fee drag, and escrow needs.
 Used alongside your marketplace statements and local guidance, it can make Hill Country short-term rental budgeting much less guesswork-driven.

 Finally, remember that tax law and platform collection agreements can change.
 A market that currently has one local rate can adopt another, and a platform that once collected only state tax may later expand or narrow its remittance support.
 For that reason, it is smart to revisit the numbers when regulations change, when your pricing strategy changes, or when you shift from mostly weekend traffic to longer stays.
 The calculator is strongest when it is used as a recurring decision tool rather than a one-time estimate.

-Mini-game: Remittance Rush
+Mini-game: Remittance Rush for Hill Country rentals

-This optional arcade-style mini-game turns the calculator’s tax logic into a quick decision challenge.
+This optional arcade-style mini-game turns the calculator’s Hill Country occupancy tax logic into a quick decision challenge.
 Tune the combined rate, then file each booking while it passes through the green remittance zone.
 You will see ordinary taxable stays, gold cards where a platform already remitted the 6% state share, and blue long-stay exemption cards that should be filed at 0%.

 Controls: mouse or touch to drag the rate rail on the right; tap the play area or press Space to file.
 Arrow keys also adjust the rate.